 Children between 0-5 should be getting up to three hours of exercise per day, this can be achieved by basic movement and nothing else.
 Rolling, sitting up and playing is all they need for good development.
 However, children between 5-18 should be doing about 60 minutes of moderate activity daily, this can consist of running, swimming, cycling and general play and will keep their cardiovascular systems efficient and bones strong.

-Should my child be sna
+Should my child be snacking during the day?

 Let your children snack on healthy, portable snacks such as peppers, cucumber and celery with a hummus or almond butter dip, full of fibre, protein and fun.
 Oat or rice cakes are always reliable to ward off hunger and maintain blood sugar levels along with bananas, which are slightly more appetising and can cool you down on a warm day.